digidip/tapjaw-importer/README.md

 ![diagram](./resources/diagram.png "Tapjaw Diagram")

-Create your own stream of payload messages to STDOUT from any API.
+Create a stream of payload messages to STDOUT from any API.

 <!-- toc -->
 - [Tapjaw Importer - v2.0.0](#tapjaw-importer---v200)